JBLM fire chief’s story ‘a master class in dedication’

-Christopher Barnard Sr. is pinned as Joint Base Lewis-McChord's fire chief Jan.
+Ted Solonar, Deputy Director of Joint Base Lewis-McChord’s Directorate of Emergency Services (right), presents Christopher Barnard Sr. with the fire chief’s helmet Jan.
 9 at JBLM’s Headquarters Fire Station 101, Lewis Main.

 |Date Taken: